Skip to main content

 Dawn of the Anthropocene

-On September 21, 2014 LigoranoReese installed a 3,500 pound ice sculpture of the words The Future at Fifth Avenue and 23 Street in New York during the People’s Climate March.
-This video compresses the 13 hour event into 4 minutes.
+On September 21, 2014 during the People’s Climate March, we installed a 3,500 pound ice sculpture of the words The Future at the crossroads of Fifth Avenue and 23 Street in New York.
+Hundreds of people witnessed The Future disappear.

 “A century’s carelessness is now melting away the world’s storehouses of ice, a melting whose momentum may be nearing the irreversible.
 It’s as if we were stripping the spectrum of a color or eradicating one note from every octave.”
 Bill McKibben, January 2006